asnjohns/snow_ai_observe1/AI_Question_Insights/README.md

 - All procedures include inline documentation

 ### Contact
-For questions or issues with this framework, please contact your Snowflake administrator or data engineering team.
+For questions or issues with this framework, please contact Ashley Feider.

 ---